 As a hair rinse – If you use apple cider vinegar rather than alcohol, nettle tincture would make a wonderful hair rinse.
 Simply add a dropper full of the tincture to a bottle and fill the rest of the bottle with apple cider vinegar.
 Pour a tablespoon of the mixture over your hair, allow it to sit for 2-3 minutes, and then rinse it out.
 Apple cider vinegar is beneficial for hair due to its acidic nature, which helps to balance the pH level of the scalp.
 Apple cider vinegar can help to remove product buildup and residue, leaving the hair feeling cleaner.

 Into salads – If you use vinegar rather than alcohol to make the tincture, it would make a wonderful salad dressing.
-Simply add a few drops into a bowl with some oil and additional vinegar to make a nettle vinaigrette.
+Simply add a few drops of the nettle extract into a bowl with some oil and additional vinegar to make a nettle vinegar.

 What do nettles taste like?